peterzhukovsky/ukb_transdiagnostic/README.md

 https://github.com/SarahMorgan/Morphometric_Similarity_SZ/blob/master/Gene_analyses.md

-d) plots the results (specifically the pairwise connectivity loadings contributing to the latent PLS variables) using matrices and circular ("wheel-like") graphs
+d) plots the results (specifically the pairwise connectivity loadings contributing to the latent PLS variables) using matrices and chord plots ("wheel-like" graphs).
+Note that we rearranged the chort plots to order the ICs according to the Yeo network.

-e) compares PLS results between MDD- and ANX-.
+e) compares PLS results between MDD- and ANX- using Pearson's correlations.

 # network_viz.m
 This script was used to generate the colormaps for cortical thickness brain maps.
 Those colormaps were used with freesurfer to generate a freesurfer parcellation in  Glaser 360 ROI space, similar to https://github.com/peterzhukovsky/brain_ageing